Operational Decision Governance®: the sequence

 Why the sequence is a structural constraint, not a preference

-Decision governance confidence must be proven before it is institutionalised, and institutionalised before it is automated.
+This sequencing reflects a structural constraint the founders confirmed across every governance architecture they built and observed in practice: decision governance logic must be proven before it is institutionalised, and institutionalised before it is automated.
 Each stage is the precondition for the next.
+No other route produces a defensible result.

 DR®